Investment policy

 Investment plans are implemented by investing for each investment plan in an optimal portfolio belonging to the level of risk the client accepted when the plan was created (or last revised).
 Vive uses the same consistent portfolio optimization to fill out the investment mix in the different types of investment plans.

 Portfolio optimization with eligible asset classes is done by selecting, at each desired Value-at-Risk (VaR) level, the portfolio with the highest expected return (median scenario) based on a realistic 1-year scenario.
-Vive uses a robust optimization technique to minimize the impact of outliers.
+Vive uses a robust optimization technique to minimize the impact of extreme deviations.
 The VaR level is determined as the 5% percentile of the probability distribution of portfolio returns.

 Part of Vive's services includes rebalancing the portfolios in the investment plans created by the client.
 Differences between the actual portfolio and the strategic portfolio for the client's investment plan can occur due to price movements and change in the strategic portfolio.
 The purpose of rebalancing is to align the actual portfolio with the strategic portfolio associated with the specific investment plan at that time.